Barrington Research Maintains Standex International (SXI) Outperform Recommendation

 What is the Fund Sentiment?

-There are 529 funds or institutions reporting positions in Standex International.
-This is an increase of 7 owner(s) or 1.34% in the last quarter.
-Average portfolio weight of all funds dedicated to SXI is 0.14%, an increase of 0.33%.
-Total shares owned by institutions increased in the last three months by 1.26% to 15,236K shares.
-The put/call ratio of SXI is 0.57, indicating a bullish outlook.
+There are 530 funds or institutions reporting positions in Standex International.
+This is an increase of 11 owner(s) or 2.12% in the last quarter.
+Average portfolio weight of all funds dedicated to SXI is 0.14%, an increase of 4.38%.
+Total shares owned by institutions decreased in the last three months by 0.13% to 15,214K shares.
+The put/call ratio of SXI is 0.56, indicating a bullish outlook.

 What are Other Shareholders Doing?